aherbert/gdsc-smlm/docs/model_plugins.rst

          - Any fitted spot that was rejected by the filter.
        * - TP
          - True Positive:
-           A spot candidate that was fitted and matches a localisation and is accepted.
+           A spot candidate that was fitted and accepted by the filter and matches a localisation.
        * - FP
          - False Positive:
-           A spot candidate that was fitted but does not match a localisation and is accepted.
+           A spot candidate that was fitted and accepted by the filter but does not match a localisation.
        * - FN
          - False Negative:
-           A spot candidate that failed to be fitted but matches a localisation;
-           or a spot candidate that was fitted and matches a localisation and is rejected.
+           A spot candidate that was fitted and rejected by the filter but matches a localisation. or any unmatched localisation.
        * - TN
          - True Negative:
-           A spot candidate that failed to be fitted and does not match a localisation;
-           or a spot candidate that was fitted and does not match a localisation and is rejected.
+           A spot candidate that was fitted and rejected by the filter and does not match a localisation.

 Classically a match is assigned if a predicted result and a localisation are within a distance threshold.
 This makes the choice of distance threshold critical.
 It also means that methods that get very close to the answer are not scored better than methods that get just close enough to the answer.
 This can be overcome by repeating the analysis multiple times with different distance thresholds and averaging the scores.
 An alternative is to use a ramped scoring function where the degree of match can be varied from 0 to 1.
 When using ramped scoring functions the fractional allocation of scores is performed, i.e. candidates are treated as if they both match and unmatch and the scores accumulated using fractional counts.
 This results in an equivalent to multiple analysis using different thresholds and averaging of the scores, but it can be performed in one iteration.